stanleyrya/scriptable-script-updater/README.md

 ### Debugging

-* By default this widget will call `clickWidget()` whenever it's invoked outside of a widget.
-If you set the `DEBUG` variable to true it will instead build and present the widget in a medium size.
-This is useful for debugging why the widget won't load.
 * You can either add your parameters to the `debugParams` section in code or put them into the widget settings on your homescreen.
 I personally prefer just using the code itself since it's easier to edit.
 * If the module doesn't load then check the Javascript code in the module for syntax errors.